Open-source language-learning

 Q: How does the speech synthesis work?

-A: The Web Speech API provides web applications the ability to synthesize text-to-speech directly in the browser.
-It relies on the underlying operating system's speech synthesis engine rather than downloading audio files from the internet.
+A: The site uses the Web Speech API, a web standard that allows browsers to synthesize speech directly from text without needing external audio files.
 It is widely supported across modern browsers including Chrome, Safari, Firefox, and Edge.
-The specific languages and voices available depend entirely on the voice packs installed on your local device.
+The specific languages and voices available depend entirely on the operating system and browser you are using, as the API taps into the native text-to-speech engines installed on your local device.

 Q: The speech synthesis sounds robotic or with a completely wrong accent.